golift/cache/README.md

 This module has a concept of pruning.
 Items can be marked prunable, or not prunable.
-Those marked prunable are deleted after they have not had a `get` requst within a specified duration.
+Those marked prunable are deleted after they have not had a `get` request within a specified duration.
 Those marked not-prunable have a different configurable maximum unused age.

 I wrote this to cache data from mysql queries for an [nginx auth proxy](https://github.com/Notifiarr/mysql-auth-proxy).
+I've since began using it in plenty of other places as a global data store.
 See a simple example in [cache_test.go](cache_test.go).